 It just confirmed my assumptions.
 The query was fast.

 What was slow then?
-The answer is simple, as usually.
 The query was fast, downloading the selected data was slow.

 It turned out that the 30 geometries in the table were quite huge, something like a couple of megabytes for each.
 The problem was not with the query, but with the speed of downloading the data.